NetComposer/nksip/README.md

 * UAS callback functions receive contextual metadata.
 * New options to customize supported extensions and to generate Require and Accept headers.
 * Use of any external store for registrar instead of in-memory built-in.
+* Allow an endpoint to start a dialog with itself.
 * Bug corrections.